Azure/azure-sdk-for-go/sdk/monitor/azquery/README.md

 #### Query multiple workspaces

-To run the same query against multiple Log Analytics workspaces, add the additional workspace ID strings to the Workspaces array in the Body struct.
+To run the same query against multiple Log Analytics workspaces, add the additional workspace ID strings to the `AdditionalWorkspaces` slice in the `Body` struct.

 When multiple workspaces are included in the query, the logs in the result table are not grouped according to the workspace from which it was retrieved.